dlundgaard/Programming-for-the-Humanities-E23/assignments/assignment_02.md

 ## Problem 3: Document similarity ##

 Generate a document-term matrix from the horoscope data and extract $n$ documents, where $n > 5$.
 Compute the similarity between all extracted documents and, in natural langauge, explain the extrema (the similarity between the two least and two most similar documents).
+You can find the necessary functionality in `word_importance.py` [HERE](https://github.com/CHCAA-EDUX/Programming-for-the-Humanities-E23/blob/main/src/word_importance.py).